 A secondary access method usually has a default operator class associated with it.
-The default operator class for the R-tree access method is called rtree\ops.
+The default operator class for the R-tree access method is called rtree_ops.

-The rtree\ops operator class is generally only used for generic R-tree access method testing and as an example of how to create a new operator class for use with the R-tree access method.
+The rtree_ops operator class is generally only used for generic R-tree access method testing and as an example of how to create a new operator class for use with the R-tree access method.
 It is almost never used directly to create an R-tree index.
-The rtree ops operator class has a fixed set of four strategy functions, and it cannot be extended.
-For this reason, and others described in Chapter 3, "Developing DataBlade Modules That Use the R-Tree Secondary Access Method," on page 3-1, DataBlade developers should always create a new operator class to use the R-tree access method to index the new data types or to extend the types of queries that use the access method.
+The rtree_ops operator class has a fixed set of four strategy functions, and it cannot be extended.
+For this reason, and others described in Chapter 3, "Develop DataBlade modules that use the R-tree secondary access method," on page 3-1, DataBlade developers should always create a new operator class to use the R-tree access method to index the new data types or to extend the types of queries that use the access method.

-Chapter 3 describes in detail how to create an operator class and how to set up the necessary strategy and support functions.
+Chapter 3, "Develop DataBlade modules that use the R-tree secondary access method," on page 3-1 describes in detail how to create an operator class and how to set up the necessary strategy and support functions.